PaleBlueApps/pale-blue-spring-admin/README.md

 ## Run the example project

 Clone the spring admin project to your desired location.
-The project contains a module named `example` which servers as a demo app.
+The project contains a module named `example` which serves as a demo app.

 The example project is a simple Spring Boot app that uses the spring admin plugin.
 It has a single entity `User`.